Marc Murphy (footballer): 2016

 At the end of 2015, it was speculated that Murphy might lose the Carlton captaincy when new coach Brendon Bolton declared that the club was going through a "real reset" which included reviewing the leadership.
 However early in the 2016 preseason, Murphy was reappointed captain the club again for a 4th straight season.
 The 2016 campaign started well for Marc until he suffered a season-ending ankle injury against Geelong in round 10.

 2017

 Marc bounced back from an injury-filled year to produce one of his most impressive to date, averaging over 29 disposals for the second time in his career.
 He won his second John Nicholls Medal as Carlton's Best and Fairest.
-His experience and leadership played an extremely important role in the club's "reset" which is still in progress today.
+His experience and leadership played a vital role in the club's "reset" which is still in progress today.